optimizely/nuclear-js/README.md

 ## For Smaller Applications

 NuclearJS was designed first and foremore for large scale production codebases.
-For a much more lightweight Flux implementation that shares many of the same ideas and design principles of NuclearJS check out [Microcosm](https://github.com/vigetlabs/microcosm)
+For a much more lightweight Flux implementation that shares many of the same ideas and design principles check out [Microcosm](https://github.com/vigetlabs/microcosm).

 ## Contributing

 Contributions are welcome, especially with the documentation website and examples.
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.
+See [CONTRIBUTING.md](./CONTRIBUTING.md).